dawsonjon/FPGA-TX/README.md

 ```

 The decimator performs the dual function of low pass filtering the signal, and
 down sampling to the new sample rate.
-A Decimation factor of 8192 reduces the
+A decimation factor of 8192 reduces the
-Sampling rate from 100MHz to 12KHz.
-This should give us about 6.5 usable bits
+sampling rate from 100MHz to about 12KHz.
+This should give us about 6.5 usable
-of audio resolution.
+bits of audio resolution.

 The decimator is the simplest possible, taking 8192 consecutive samples, and
 adding them together to form 1 audio sample.
 This is equivalent to filtering